 The signal on the A1 and OUT pins is ground-referenced when the OFFSET pin is connected to ground.
 This means that the output signal can only represent positive values of the current through the shunt resistor, so only currents flowing in one direction can be measured.
 When the offset pin is tied to the positive supply rail, the signal on the A1 and OUT pins is referenced to a mid-rail voltage which allows bidirectional current sensing.
 When the offset pin is connected to a voltage source, the output signal will be level shifted to that voltage divided by two.
-In principle, the output signal can be shifted to any voltage between 0 and $V_S/2$ by applying twice that voltage from a low impedance source (Note 16) to the OFF-SET pin.
+In principle, the output signal can be shifted to any voltage between 0 and $V_S/2$ by applying twice that voltage to the OFFSET pin.

-With the offset pin connected to the supply pin (V_S) the operation of the amplifier will be fully bidirectional and symmetrical around 0V differential at the input pins.
-The signal at the output will follow this voltage difference multiplied by the gain and at an offset voltage at the output of half V_S.
+With the offset pin connected to the supply pin ( $V_S$ ) the operation of the amplifier will be fully bidirectional and symmetrical around 0V differential at the input pins.
+The signal at the output will follow this voltage difference multiplied by the gain and at an offset voltage at the output of half $V_S$ .